datakind/data-recipes-ai/README.md

 Given the rapidly changing landscape of LLMs, we have tried as much as possible to implement data recipes in such as way that it can be intergrated with various semantic architectures and frameworks.
 By implementing recipes using a recipes server (powered by [Robocorps actions server](https://github.com/robocorp/robocorp#readme)), it can be called from [Open AI assistant](https://platform.openai.com/docs/assistants/overview) actions and [Copilot Studio](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-studio) as well from any custom code.
 Also included in this repo is an example of using recipes via OpenAI format plugins, as supported by frameworks such as [semantic kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/?tabs=Csharp).

-- We have included an
+Data recipes supports datasources accessed via API, but in some cases it is preferable to ingest data in order to leverage LLM SQL capabilities.
+We include an initial set of data sources specific to Humanitarian Response in the ingestion module, which can be extended to include additional sources as required.

 # What's in this repo?

 ![alt text](./assets/system.png)

-This repo contains the following main components:
+This repo contains a docker-comose environment that will run the following components:

+- A Librechat platform
+- A Data Recipes AI server and basic code execution environment run running recipes
+- Data ingestion pipeline